inviqa/deck-task-registry/theme/README.md

 #### lint:scripts

-Lints your scripts using ESLint and TSLint (is using TypeScript).
-Configuration files are loaded by searching parent directories relative to the scripts being linted, so generally if you want to override them - simply place a configuration file in your theme directory.
-In no `.eslintrc` file is provided;
+Lints your scripts using [ESLint][eslint] and [TSLint][tslint] (if using TypeScript).
+Configuration files are loaded by searching parent directories relative to the scripts being linted, so generally if you want to override them
-ESLint will use the default configuration that ships with Drupal (if using Drupal 8).
+- simply place a configuration file in your theme directory.
+In no `.eslintrc` file is provided; ESLint will use the default configuration that ships with Drupal (if using Drupal 8).
 If you're writing ES2015; you'll also want a custom `.eslintrc` file.

 **Development mode**